zackrdavis/zackrdavis.github.io/md-pages/home-deep-learning.md

 ## Classic Mode

 Before I figured out the VSCode workflow, I used a more standard jupyter-in-browser setup.
-That was more customizable in some ways, definitely more transparent and hackable.
+That was more customizable in some ways, and definitely more transparent.

 On the server side it was almost exactly the same, except that I used jupyterlab and jupyterlab-git to give the browser interface a bit more power.
 On the client side there were a couple of extra commands: